 All students must select an area of concentration and fulfill the curricular requirements within said concentration.
 A minimum of half a concentrations credit/course requirements must be met through coursework taken at Providence.
-[Minor concentrations are optional and are, therefore, not required.]
+[Minor concentrations are optional and are, therefore, not required for the degree program.]